Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 * Values from hidden points or cells are no longer included in the histogram results.
 * The data range used for automatic bin range values now excludes hidden points and cells.
 * A new option, **Normalize**, makes the filter produce normalized histogram values for applications where knowing the fraction of values that fall within each bin is desired.
+* The filter has been multithreaded using VTK's SMP tools.

 # Grid Connectivity has been removed